S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    ```
    # exit
    ```

-   This will take you back to your host machine, and then run:
+   This will take you back to your host machine.
+After you are back to the host machine, run:

    ```
    $ ssh root@206.189.151.124 -p 2200
    ```

    The `-p` option explicitly tells what port the SSH server operates on.
+You should now be able to log in to the server.

 ### 5. Setting Up a Basic Firewall